rsp34/take-home-pay-calculator/learning.md

 - Splitting cpp files enables individual units to be compiled.
 - COmpilation units.
 - Libraries have a separate include so you can separately give the header files.

+Expose a C interface.

+Write a header file.

+In C++ you forward declare what you need.
+C++ the order matters.

+Maybe add namespaces down the line.

+Global namespace + anonymous namespace.

+BY default, we get the the default destructor.

+Default destructor is not marked as virtual.

+Classes inheriting from here just keeps the destructor from this class.

+spdlog an argument parse

+`typdef int myLongNamedInt`